alelouis/alelouis.github.io.old/_posts/2017-11-12-latent-space-interpolations.md

 ![dim](../images/latent_space.png){: .center-image }

-Beautiful isn't it ?
+That's pretty.
 The most fascinating thing is the smooth transitions between each of our human concepts (digits).
 Even if we have only two dimension, we can already see glimpses of the learned structure.
 The first dimension of $$\mathbf{z}$$ encodes a bit the orientation attribute.
 See how generated images in the negative $$\mathbf{z_1}$$values are tilted left, while positive values are tilted right.
 By setting intentionnally 2 latent dimensions thee network has to encode many concepts within the same dimensions introducing correlated attributes.

 The grid sampling is pretty but static, how is it like to *move* inside this space ?